Chart Color Schemes

 An assessment of population growth drivers in Manly Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Manly Vale's population is estimated at around 6,634.
-This reflects an increase of 245 people since the 2021 Census, which reported a population of 6,389.
-The estimated resident population of 6,585 in Jun 2024, validated by AreaSearch following examination of ABS ERP data release, and an additional 54 new addresses since the Census date, indicate this increase.
-This results in a density ratio of 3,491 persons per square kilometer, placing Manly Vale in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 3.8% since the 2021 census exceeded both its SA4 region (3.2%) and SA3 area, marking it as a growth leader.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Manly Vale's population is estimated at around 6,818 as of November 2025.
+This reflects an increase of 429 people (6.7%) since the 2021 Census, which reported a population of 6,389 people.
+The change is inferred from the resident population of 6,792 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 54 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,588 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Manly Vale's growth of 6.7% since the 2021 census exceeded that of the SA3 area (3.2%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 95.0% of overall population gains during recent periods.

-For future projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections with 2022 as the base year for covered areas and NSW State Government's SA2 level projections with 2021 as the base year for uncovered areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, Manly Vale's population is expected to decline by 48 persons by 2041.
+Projections indicate a decline in overall population over this period, with the area's population expected to reduce by 50 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 139 people.

 Frequently Asked Questions - Population